jrvalverde/cgi-src/README.md

 I will add a more detailed listing later on.

-All of these formed part of the once mytical CNB web site, a place where you could do practically anything imaginable in Molecular Biology or Computational Biology (before funding cuts forced its shutdown).
+All of these formed part of the once mytical EMBnet/CNB web site, a place where you could do practically anything imaginable in Molecular Biology or Computational Biology (before funding cuts forced its shutdown).